rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 3. In the **[!UICONTROL Event configuration]** window, enter the input values, then click **[!UICONTROL Send]**.

-   The test mode only works with test profiles.
+   The test mode works only with test profiles.

    ![](../assets/personalization-uc-helpers-16.png)

    The email is sent to the address of the test profile.

-   In this example, the email contains the product-specific note only if the related product is in the cart.
+   In this example, the email contains the note about the Juno Jacket because this product is in the cart:

    ![](../assets/personalization-uc-helpers-17.png)